 - Indian Polity and Governance – Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc.

-- General issues on Environmental Ecology, Biodiversity and Climate Change – that do not require subject specialization.
+- General issues on Environmental Ecology, Biodiversity and Climate Change – that do not require subject specialisation.

 UPSC MAINS SYLLABUS CONSISTS OF TOTAL 9 PAPERS